take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Make sure you use your own username
 - Go to "Build" and select "ADD BUILD STEP".
 Choose "Invoke top-level Maven targets".
 Select "M3" in the "Maven Version" dropdown menu.
 - Enter "clean build" in the "Goals" field.
-- go to the "Post-build actions" tab enter your own mail address or "bootcamp2017-jenkins@mailinator.com" into the mail address
+- go to the "Post-build actions" tab and define an email notification
+- enter your own mail address or "bootcamp2017-jenkins@mailinator.com" into the mail address
+- additionally you can check either boxes to have individual mails sent (not configured) or to send a mail upon broken builds
 - Click on "Save".

 - Run the project and take a look at your mail address or https://www.mailinator.com/inbox2.jsp?public_to=bootcamp2017-jenkins to see if the step succeeded.